Theodahad: Gothic War

 Using the murder of the Ostrogothic queen Amalasuintha as a pretext, Emperor Justinian I initiated his campaign to reconquer Italy.
 His general Belisarius swiftly conquered Sicily in 535 as the first step in this effort to restore former Western territories to the authority of the Eastern Roman Empire.
 As Justinian prepared for a full invasion of mainland Italy following Sicily's conquest, Theodahad attempted secret negotiations with Justinian's envoy.
 Fearing war, he ultimately offered to abdicate and cede Italy in exchange for personal safety and wealth.

 Justinian entrusted the main invasion of Italy to Belisarius, renowned as one of his most capable commanders, tasking him with conquering the peninsula from the Ostrogoths.
 However, Theodahad, known more for his interest in literature and wealth than for military skill, proved ill-prepared for war and struggled to organize against the Byzantine advance.
 An early setback occurred when Theodahad's son-in-law, Ebremud, sent south to confront the Byzantines, defected to Belisarius near Rhegium upon the approach of the imperial army.

 While Belisarius besieged Naples in late 536, Theodahad remained largely inactive in Rome.
 His failure to relieve the city or mount a vigorous defense intensified dissatisfaction among the Goths, who contrasted his scholarly pursuits (including the study of Plato) with his perceived incompetence and cowardice in war.
 After Naples fell to Belisarius, the enraged Gothic army, gathered near Repta, deposed Theodahad and acclaimed Witiges, an experienced general from Theodoric the Great's time, as their new king.

 Learning of this coup, Theodahad fled Rome, attempting to reach the safety of Ravenna.
-During this flight, Witiges dispatched a Goth named Optaris, ordering him to pursue and kill the deposed king.
-Optaris, reportedly motivated by a personal grievance against Theodahad over interference regarding a woman he wished to marry, pursued, captured, and killed Theodahad.
-With his rival eliminated, Witiges's accession as king of the Ostrogoths was undisputed.
+A Goth named Optaris, who reportedly held a personal grievance against Theodahad over interference regarding a woman he wished to marry, was sent by Wittiges in pursuit of the deposed king.
+Optaris captured and killed Theodahad, leaving Wittiges as undisputed ruler of the Ostrogoths.

 In fiction

 Theodahad is a character in Felix Dahn's historical novel Ein Kampf um Rom (published in 1876), which was first translated into English by Lily Wolffsohn in 1878 as A Struggle for Rome.
 In Dahn's novel, Theodahad is portrayed as weak and subservient to his wife, Gothelinda, who is depicted as the true orchestrator of Amalasuintha's murder.

-Theodahad also appears, under the name "Thiudahad," in L. Sprague de Camp's 1941 alternate history novel Lest Darkness Fall (which first appeared in novella form in 1939).
+Theodahad also appears, under the name "Thiudahad", in L. Sprague de Camp's 1941 alternate history novel Lest Darkness Fall (which first appeared in novella form in 1939).